Copyright 2016. Hawaii Children and Youth Day. All Rights Reserved.

 The Statewide Farm to School coordinator will host interactive keiki games and share farm-to-school resources to grow gardens, connect with farmers, and deepen keiki connections to their food and the ʻaina.
 Children, teens, and their families will learn about the importance of kalo (taro), and 1,000 kalo plants will be shared with the community to care for.

-Join The 501st Legion, Hawaii Hero Alliance, and Leah Rose inside the State Capital Auditorium as they wow you with their incredible costumes, makeup, and bringing characters to life!
-A variety of characters are expected to be in attendance, everyone from Disney princesses, to Star Wars Legends!
+Join The 501st Legion, Hawaii Hero Alliance, and Leah Rose as they wow you with their incredible costumes, makeup, and bringing characters to life!
+A variety of characters will be in attendance, everyone from Disney princesses, to Star Wars Legends!
 Be on the lookout as they walk the grounds, interact with the crowd, and make appearances on the various stages!

 ʻIOLANI PALACE CULTURAL ACTIVITIES, TOURS